Understand your fleet management costs and learn how to reduce spending…

 Without really knowing what you’re currently spending on keeping your fleet running, how can you ever hope to remove waste and cut the associated costs?

-When it comes to the cost of fleet management, there are effectively two areas to look at: capital and operational costs.
+When it comes to the fleet management costs, there are effectively two areas to look at: capital and operational costs.

 If you have a strong understanding of these areas of your fleet – and how to better manage them – then you have a very good chance of significantly reducing your fleet management costs.